Yakrware/sum_times/README.md

 And now you can log into the site and create normal users.

-##Customization

-Currently SumTimes is set with values defaulted.
-To set your own values, before these are optioned off to .yml (feature coming soon), fork this repository, customize with your own values.
-Once forked you can use capistrano to deploy your project by modifying config/deploy/production.rb.examle

 ##Usage

 Users create schedules, request leaves, and can view the status of the office.
-At the end of the month admin generates timesheets and updates the current leave balances via Accruals.

-More complete manual coming soon.
+Timesheets are generated as needed for each pay period.
+Accruals calculated on the fly.

 ##Extending